nuuuwan/news_lk3_data/README.md

 *2024-03-08 21:56:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Matheesha-Pathirana-ruled-out-of-3rd-T20I-against-Bangladesh/108-278514) · `en`

-Colombo, March 08 (SLC) -  Seamer Matheesha Pathirana will not be available for selection for the 3rd T20I, as the player has sustained a Grade 1 hamstring injury on his left leg.
+Colombo, March 08 (SLC) -  Seamer Matheesha Pathirana will not be available for selection for the 3rd T20I against Bangladesh, as the player has sustained a Grade 1 hamstring injury on his left leg.

 Pathirana suffered the injury while bowling in the 2nd T20i game.